-A standard full-size keyboard has two Enter, Ctrl, and Alt keys, editing keys, cursor positioning keys, and a numeric keypad.
-Pressing the Fn key simultaneously in combination with one of the specially marked keys on your computer's built-in keyboard allows you to emulate a full-size keyboard.
+A standard full-size keyboard has two Enter, Ctrl, and Alt keys; editing keys; cursor positioning keys; and a numeric keypad.
+Pressing the Fn key simultaneously in combination with one of the specially marked keys allows you to emulate a full-size keyboard.